amorena/democdonpaas/README.md

 The delivery pipeline in this demo is divided into six phases each containing a number of activities (jobs) that need to succeed in order to promote the artefact to the next phase.
 Each change in the application is a potential production release according to Continuous Delivery principles and can go in production if it successfully passes through all the phases in the pipeline.

 1. BUILD: automatic compilation and integration tests, release snapshot ver to Nexus and static code analysis.
 Send an email to Developer.
-2. DEV:   automatic deploy to DEV server on PaaS (on OpenShift online) and running tests, create release tag in GIT.
+2. DEV:   automatic deploy to DEV server on PaaS (on OpenShift online) and runs tests, create release tag in GIT.
 Send an email to Tester.
 3. DEV Teardown: automatic destroy of TicketmonsterVerSNAPSHOT env (app+platform)
-4. QA TEST: Tester user can push the button (from Jenkins console - DeliveryPipeline tab) to deploy the same binary to QA server on PaaS (on OpenShift online) and runs tests
+4. QA TEST: Tester user can do "push button" deploy (from Jenkins console - DeliveryPipeline tab) of the same binary to QA server on PaaS (on OpenShift online).
+Automatic tests.
 5. UAT TEST: automatic deploy of the same binary to UAT server on PaaS (on OpenShift online) and runs tests.
 Send an email to Release user.
-6. PROD: Release user can push the button (from Jenkins console - DeliveryPipeline tab) to deploy the same binary to PROD server on PaaS (locally on OpenShift Enterprise) and runs tests
+6. PROD: Release user can do "push button" deploy (from Jenkins console - DeliveryPipeline tab) of the same binary to PROD server on PaaS (locally on OpenShift Enterprise).
+Automatic tests.

 ![Delivery Pipeline](https://raw.githubusercontent.com/amorena/democdonpaas/master/images/delivery-pipeline.png)